Lyziaa/lyz-stancer/README.md

 I make this script cause i didnt see it anywhere it's so simple if u have any suggestions please tell me !!!
 This script might change ur handlings while using

+'lyz-stancer:SetAirSusp' can use for radialmenu trigger or else

 # Default
 ![Adsız](https://github.com/user-attachments/assets/b513b16f-1ad2-40db-bca3-de9833982941)
 # Lowered